rsms/rsm/README.md

 [this is just at the idea stage]

-Simple syntax where whitespace is ignored
+Simple syntax where white-space is ignored

 ```
 fundef = "fun" name "(" params? ")" result?
 LF